Kousoku Sentai Turboranger

-Kousoku Sentai Turboranger (高速戦隊ターボレンジャー, Kōsoku Sentai Tāborenjā) is a Japanese television show and the thirteenth entry of Toei Company's Super Sentai metaseries and the first title of the Heisei period. it was aired on TV Asahi on February 25, 1989, to February 23, 1990, replacing Choujyu Sentai Liveman and was replaced by Chikyu Sentai Fiveman with a total of 51 episodes (1 TV special and 50 ordinary episodes).
-Its international title in English was listed by Toei is Turbo Rangers.
+Kousoku Sentai Turboranger (高速戦隊ターボレンジャー, Kōsoku Sentai Tāborenjā) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the thirteenth installment of Super Sentai.
+Directed by Shohei Tojo, Takao Nagaishi, Kiyoshi Arai and Masao Minowa.
+It stars Kenta Sato, Yoshiaki Ganaha, Keiya Asakura, Junichiro Katagiri, Noriko Kinohara, Fujita Okamoto, Mayumi Omuta, Kanako Kishi, Yoshinori Tanaka and Masako Morishita.
+It aired from February 25, 1989 to February 23, 1990, replacing Choujyu Sentai Liveman and was replaced by Chikyu Sentai Fiveman.
 Turboranger was also the first Super Sentai series to air on Friday instead of Saturday.

-During its initial run, Turboranger was the 11th Super Sentai and billed as the tenth anniversary title of the Super Sentai series (as Battle Fever J was designated as the first Super Sentai series during 1988 to 1994 after the exclusion of Himitsu Sentai Gorenger and J.A.K.Q.
+During its initial run, Turboranger was the 11th Super Sentai and billed as the tenth-anniversary title of the Super Sentai series (as Battle Fever J was designated as the first Super Sentai series from 1988 to 1994 after the exclusion of Himitsu Sentai Gorenger and J.A.K.Q.
 Dengekitai due to rights issues with Shotaro Ishinomori).
-However, in 1995, Gorenger and J.A.K.Q. was included into the Super Sentai series once more, thus making Turboranger the 13th in the franchise.
+However, in 1995, Gorenger and J.A.K.Q. were included into the Super Sentai series once more, thus making Turboranger the 13th in the franchise.

 Plot

-20,000 years ago, the Fairy race assisted humans in a battle against the Hundred Bohma Tribes, successfully sealing them.
-However, due to modern-day pollution and man's destruction of nature, the power of the Fairy magic has weakened, allowing the seal to be broken and thus the Tribe's escape.
+20,000 years ago, the Fairy race assisted humans in a battle against the Hundred Bohma Tribes, successfully sealing them away.
+However, due to modern-day pollution and humanity's destruction of nature, the power of the Fairy magic has weakened, allowing the seal to be broken and thus the Bohma Tribes to escape.
 With the help of Dr. Dazai; Seelon, the last of the fairies, summons five high school seniors.
 As children, they were showered with the "flames of spirit" of the fallen fairies in a forest and can now hear Seelon's voice.
 Donning powered suits, the product of a collaboration between Seelon's magic and Dr. Dazai's science, the five become the Turborangers, juggling days of fighting with their regular school lives, in order to defeat the Bohma Tribe.

 Characters

 Turborangers

-The eponymous Turborangers are all high school students of Musashino Academy.
+The eponymous Turborangers are high school students of Musashino Academy.
 (Note: The sixth ranger of Mashin Sentai Kiramager, Takamichi Crystaria is revealed to have had attended the same school as the Turborangers in episode 16, confirmed by Kenta Sato.)